 - 3 Tbsp. fresh chopped basil leaves

 - Preheat oven to 400ºF.
-Toss squash in 1 Tbsp. oil and a pinch of salt; spread evenly on a rimmed baking sheet.
-Place in the oven and bake for 25 to 30 minutes, tossing once halfway through, until the squash is tender and lightly browned.
+Toss squash in 2 Tbsp. oil ¼ tsp. salt; spread evenly on a rimmed baking sheet.
+Place in the oven and bake for 25 to 35 minutes, tossing once halfway through, until the squash is tender and lightly browned.

 - Meanwhile, combine quinoa and broth in a small saucepan.
-Bring mixture to a boil, cover, reduce heat, and gently simmer until liquid is absorbed and quinoa is fluffy, about 12 to 15 minutes.
-Transfer to a large bowl to slightly cool.
+Bring mixture to a boil, cover, reduce heat, and gently simmer until liquid is absorbed and quinoa is fluffy, about 15 minutes.
+Transfer to a large bowl.

 - Prepare Creamy Ginger Dressing by combining all ingredients except olive oil in a small bowl; stir to combine.
 Gently stream in olive oil, whisking constantly, until dressing is smooth.

 - Add kale to bowl with quinoa, and toss to combine (the residual heat of the quinoa will help soften the kale leaves).
 Add cabbage, carrots, bell pepper (if using), and butternut squash.
-Pour dressing overtop and gently toss to coat.
-Stir in peanuts and fresh basil, and serve.
+Season with remaining ¼ tsp. salt.
+Add dressing and gently toss to combine.
+Stir in peanuts and fresh basil, and garnish with avocado (if using).